traefik/traefik/docs/user-guide/kubernetes.md

  --entrypoints=Name:http Address::80
 ```

-You also need to add the port to the service in your deployment:
+Now let's add the TLS port either to the deployment:

 ```
 ports: